China Scholarship Council (CSC)

 - The name of your potential supervisor/s at the University of Newcastle

-- Please include "CSC2021" at the pre-identified candidate code question so that we can fast track your application.
+- Please include "CSC2022" at the pre-identified candidate code question so that we can fast track your application.

 - When we receive your online application with copies of your academic transcripts and certificates, our admissions team along with professors in your area of research will assess your academic background to make sure that you have the appropriate background for your intended course of study.
 It is possible that you might be asked to do additional courses alongside your PhD to supplement your prior learning.

-- An application for a CSC scholarship, along with your University of Newcastle Offer of Admission, will need to be submitted to the CSC approximately between 20 March 2021 and 5 April 2021.
+- An application for a CSC scholarship, along with your University of Newcastle Offer of Admission, will need to be submitted to the CSC (usually between late March and mid April).
 Some applicants may need to undertake a separate application process with their Chinese home institution.
-If your home institution requires you to have an Offer of Admission before the 1st of March 2021, please let us know and submit your application for admission to the University of Newcastle at least six weeks before your home institution's deadline.
+If your home institution requires you to have an Offer of Admission before the 1st of March 2022, please let us know and submit your application for admission to the University of Newcastle at least six weeks before your home institution's deadline.

 - Once you have met the conditions of your University of Newcastle offer you will receive a Confirmation of Enrolment (CoE) that you can use for your visa application.
 To apply for a student visa (subclass 500) before traveling to Australia, please visit the Australian Department of Home Affairs website.
 Please be aware that an Offer of Admission at the University does not guarantee that you will be granted a student visa.
 For information and assistance on visa requirements and application processes, please visit our Visa and Immigration webpage.
 The student visa (subclass 500) allows eligible family members to accompany you to Australia for the duration of your course of study and allows both you and your family members to work for a specified number of hours.